 Pace is moderate; full days of birding and walks on sometimes wet, but established roads and trails; a typical walk is half a mile to two miles.
 You can opt to return to the hotel on several days if you would like a lighter pace.

-Dan Donaldson is an accomplished naturalist-birder based in Northeastern Ohio.
-Dan has developed his skills while working as a naturalist for a local park district for 15 years as well as with his full-time job as director of the local soil and water conservation district.
-With varied audiences from novices to experts, Dan incorporates much more than just identification in his tours and programs.
-Dan led tours for Discovery Tours and this is where Peg and Dan met.
-His specialization in birding locales ranges from the Great Lakes to coastal destinations from the Maritime Provinces of Canada to the Florida Keys.
+Dan Donaldson is an accomplished naturalist-birder based in Northeastern Ohio and has been guiding for Naturalist Journeys for nearly 20 years.
+Dan has developed his skills while working as a naturalist for a local park district for 25 years as well as with his full-time job as director of the local soil and water conservation district.
+Acustomed to varied audiences from novices to experts, Dan incorporates much more than just identification in his tours and programs.
+Dan has led tours for The Nature Conservancy, National Parks Conservation, and other tour companies.
+While now an international guide, his specialization in birding locales ranges from the Great Lakes to coastal destinations ranging from the Maritime Provinces of Canada and Maine, to the Florida Keys.

 Other trips with Dan Donaldson